 Enjoy an Ingonish Beach, Hike, or Gondola

-This community on the northeast coast of Cape Breton Island is known for its beaches, hiking, and it just recently launched a gondola.
+This community on the northeast coast of Cape Breton Island is known for its beaches and hiking, and it just recently launched a gondola.
 This stunning part of the Cabot Trail is worth a stop.

 The Middle Head hike is a perfect way to get out of the car and stretch your legs.
-This is a 2.4 mile easy hike out the narrow peninsula separating two ocean bays.
+This is a 2.4-mile easy hike out of the narrow peninsula separating two ocean bays.
 It ends on cliffs overlooking the Atlantic Ocean.

 New for 2021 – Go to great heights on the new Ingonish gondola ride.
 Try out the new 8-person gondola, the first in Atlantic Canada, which will take riders from the bottom of Cape Smokey 320 vertical meters to the top in 4 minutes.